Conservation Physics - Index

 The player's breath causes condensation within the joints of woodwind instruments causing the joint to swell against the outer band of wood, metal or ivory.
 On drying, the joint contracts to a smaller diameter, throwing the instrument out of tune.

-Climate measurements show the performance of sealed versus open grave chambers
+Climate measurements show the performance of sealed versus open grave chambers and the advantage of an impermeable floor covering

 A cooled case using thermoelectric cooling